CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 In this article, you find the best power meters of the most popular types (pedal, crank arm, crankset, spider…), from budget to premium ones suitable for road, mountain, and gravel bikes.

-I’ve been using a power meter for the last few years, and it feels weird riding without it.
+I have been using a power meter for the past few years, and it now feels strange to ride without one.

-If you are new to this area, you can read my guide on choosing a power meter.
-It will help you decide what type of bike power meter is the best for your needs and what features to consider when buying it.
+If you are new to this area, you can read my guide on choosing a power meter, which will help you determine the type of power meter that best suits your needs and the features to consider when purchasing one.

 Let’s dive in!